If you are a beginner and do not know much about the CLAT examination, let me explain it to you in a very easy and understandable manner.

 I am Snigdha Gupta, and for the last 15 years, I have been guiding and mentoring students preparing for CLAT.
 Having personally appeared for and cleared competitive examinations, as well as working closely with thousands of aspirants, I clearly understand what it actually takes to succeed in this exam.

 If you are beginning your preparation journey now, there is no need to make the process complicated.
-At this stage, what you truly require is proper guidance, clear understanding, and the right strategy to move in the correct direction.
+What you require is proper guidance, clear understanding and the right strategy so that you are in the right direction.

-Before studying each subject in detail, simply understanding the overall pattern and structure of the examination is sufficient to start your preparation effectively.
+To start your preparation simply understanding the overall pattern and structure of the examination is sufficient to start your preparation efficiently rather than studying each subject in detail.

 The Three Core Foundation of CLAT Preparation: